arrdem/source/projects/jobq/README.md

 Users may change the _state_ of a job, and doing so automatically produces a new _event_ recording the change.
 Users may manually add _events_ to the log.

-Note that, while we strongly suggest that _state_ should always be a tagged tuple and the default is `["CREATED"]`, no constraints are placed on its contents.
+Note that, while we strongly suggest that _state_ should always be a tagged tuple, no constraints are placed on its contents.

 ## HTTP API